Shropshire Hills & Ludlow

 Pearce Cycles of Ludlow also offer Uplift days at Hopton, Bringewood And Bucknell forests

-Top cycling events – Shropshire is host to some brilliant cycling events ( see the list below) and in June it peaks with three great cycling events.
+Top cycling events – Shropshire is host to some brilliant cycling events .
 This list is subject to change – please check dates online.

 The world’s only “Tandem Triathlon”, starting from Bishop’s Castle, involving a 1km swim (one person), 35km tandem ride and 10km run (1 person).
 Then celebrate the ride by staying for the Bishop’s Castle Carnival the next day. (www.tandemtriathlon.org.uk)